What Is Extended Foster Care?

 SILP stands for Supervised Independent Living Placement.
 A non-minor dependent must demonstrate an ability to live independently to qualify for a SILP.
 A big benefit to a SILP is that the foster care benefits check is issued to the non-minor dependent directly.
 The current SILP payment amount is $923 a month.

-• TIP #2: It can take 6 or more weeks for the first SILP check to arrive, so you must have a plan to pay the first few months of rent if you’re moving into a new place.
+check directly deposited in your checking account, so you have the money much quicker — ask your social worker about this. - TIP #2: It can take 6 or more weeks for the first SILP check to arrive, so you must have a plan to pay the first few months of rent if you’re moving into a new place.

-• TIP #3: Consider renting a room from a family or friend if you don’t have enough saved to start a new lease.
+- TIP #3: Consider renting a room from a family or friend if you don’t have enough saved to start a new lease.

-• TIP #4: Do not sign a lease without talking to your lawyer first.
+- TIP #4: Do not sign a lease without talking to your lawyer first.
 An apartment lease is a binding legal contract and can have some serious consequences.

 What is Transitional Housing?